freecomputinglab/rheo.ohrg.org/pages/spines.typ

 == PDF

-By default, rheo generates one PDF per Typst source file.
+By default, Rheo generates one PDF per Typst source file.
 You can specify a spine for the PDF format in order to reticulate multiple source documents into a single output PDF by indicating the vertebrae and setting `merge` to `true`:

 ```toml